apigeek/architect/README.md

 We take a Business Driven Development (BDD) approach to designing, deploying and governing software systems.

+We actively support a number of use cases:

+	As an over-worked Developer, I want to build skeleton code using my favourite framework As a QA Specialist, I want to generate executable BDD tests for APIs and web apps As a Product Owner, I want to up-to-date document for various stakeholders As an Enterprise Architect, I want to build, document and instrument my solutions

 Task definitions are declarative - which makes them easy to read, write and re-use.

 Since they are written in english - so every stakeholder (including the CIO :-) can make sense of them.